Akarsh7021/Library-Management-System-Springboot/setup.md

 You may need to restart your computer to start all services and add all executables to the `$PATH`.

+On Windows, the Path variable is not always updated by the PostgreSQL installer.
+To fix this, run the PowerShell command when you open the terminal to run any commands in this guide: `$env:Path += ";C:\Program Files\PostgreSQL\18\bin\"`.

 ## Setting Up the Database

 First, ensure the database is working and running on your system by running the `psql`(`.exe`) utility from the